4.4.2 - How to determine them?

 The 95% confidence interval is then obtained using the same method as previously.

-⏳[WIP] A practical example of completeness (qualitative and quantitative) of the uncertainty will be available at the end of the experimentation phase, in the appendix.
+⏳[WIP] A practical example of completeness (qualitative and quantitative) of the uncertainty will be available soon, in the annex.

 Requirements related to uncertainties